MatthewAlmeida/ActivityRecognitionKeras/README.md

 # To run

-Requirements are effectively the same as those to run the base docker image ```tensorflow/tensorflow:1.14.0-gpu-py3```, namely cuda > 10.0.
+Requirements are effectively the same as those to run the base docker image ```tensorflow/tensorflow:1.14.0-gpu-py3```.
+For GPU computation, requires cuda > 10.0.
 If this requirement is met, then use:

 ```
 docker build --tag matthewalmeida/activityrecognitionkeras .